-If you’ve tried to upload a new theme that you think it’s the best for your blog, without testing it on your local machine, or, in another online server.
-You may find yourself in a situation where you can’t login to WordPress.
+If you’ve tried to upload a new theme that you think it’s the best for your blog, without testing it on your local machine, or, on another online server.
+You may find yourself in a situation where you can’t log in to WordPress.
 But also, you can’t delete that theme.
-Your theme will cause many problems, and as a result, a WordPress white screen of death will appear and will still there.
+Your theme will cause many problems, and as a result, a WordPress white screen of death will appear and will still be there.

-So, stay away from free things, if you really need a theme, browse the official WordPress themes and select the one that you need.
-Sure it’s limited in functions and options, but, the official free there are better than a theme that stops your blog to work again.
+So, stay away from free things.
+If you really need a theme, browse the official WordPress themes and select the one that you need.
+Sure, it’s limited in functions and options, but, the official free there is better than a theme that stops your blog from working again.

-So, next time when you have a new plugin that you don’t trust, or, that you don’t have ratings about it, try to test it on your local machine, or directly, on an online server, just to make sure that it works.
+So, next time when you have a new plugin that you don’t trust, or, that you don’t have a rating about it, try to test it in your local machine, or directly, in an online server, just to make sure that it works.
 Thus, you will avoid these problems in the future.
-Now, let’s solve the site with a screen of death problem.
+Now, let’s solve the site White screen of death problem.

 Fixing the problem

 There are two ways to fix the white screen of death, the first one is to use your cPanel account and deactivate a theme or plugin.
-And the second way is to access your server from your FTP software and do the same.
+The second way is to access your server from your FTP software and do the same.

 Before starting, please make sure that you have a full backup of your entire site, or the database, at least.
-If you don’t have a daily backup, you can learn how to backup WordPress database from cPanel.
-What we’ll do is to rename the last theme or plugin that you’ve uploaded.
+If you don’t have a daily backup, you can learn how to back up a WordPress database from cPanel.
+What we’ll do is rename the last theme or plugin that you’ve uploaded.

 That way, your WordPress theme functions will ignore your theme or plugin and make them deactivated.
 So, you can get access again to your site and use your first theme.
-This is a method that delete the them function and the site will be without an active theme.
+This is a method that deletes the theme function, and the site will be without an active theme.

 Login to cPanel, and click on ”File Manager”, or any other nomination for your blog files editor.

-Then, open the ”wp-content” directory where your themes, and plugins are located, as the below screenshot example.
+Then, open the ”wp-content” directory where your themes and plugins are located, as the next screenshot example.

-Now, let’s suggest that a new uploaded theme that caused the problem.
+Now, let’s suggest that a newly uploaded theme caused the problem.
 So, we will select it to rename, you can rename that folder as you want.
-We need another name to make WordPress ignoring it as a theme and as a result, it becomes deactivated.
+We need another name to make WordPress ignore it as a theme, and as a result, it becomes deactivated.
 It’s better to add “off” or “deactivated” at the end to make things simple for you to remember later.

 Then, rename your theme and click the “Rename” button.

 As you can see, your broken theme is now deactivated.
-All you have to do is to login as normal to the WordPress admin dashboard, and activate another theme that can be the default one added during the blog installation.
+All you have to do is log in as normal to the WordPress admin dashboard and activate another theme that can be the default one added during the blog installation.
 Or, use any trusted and tested theme, and your problem is solved.